Yur0K/SteamKeysManager/README.md

 # SteamKeysManager
-Software allows you to store and manage your keys and gift-links
+Software allows you to store and manage your keys and Indiegala links